-Nepal is a Secular State which is geographically, religiously, culturally, ethically and linguistically diverse with wide range of amusements and unbelievable panorama.
-Nepal is popular destination in the world for trekking, mountaineering, whitewater rafting, wildlife safari and other many different adventure activities due to its extreme high Himalayan ranges and wonderful biodiversity.
+Nepal is a Secular State which is geographical, religiously, culturally, ethnically and linguistically diverse with the wide range of amusements and unbelievable panorama.
+Nepal is the popular destination in the world for trekking, mountaineering, whitewater rafting, wildlife safari and other many different adventure activities due to its extreme high Himalayan ranges and wonderful biodiversity.
 Nepal is one of the best countries in the world for a cultural and historical tour with its long history, fascinating art and distinctive and varied architecture.
 Nepal's natural beauty and typical tradition and culture are widely famous for their uniqueness and charm to the world.
 Nepal travel is an exciting jumble of fascinating land of ancient history, vibrant colorful culture and tolerant people.
-Nepal is one of the richest countries in the world in term of bio-diversity due to its unique geographical position, wonderful gift of nature and altitude variation.
+Nepal is one of the richest countries in the world in term of bio-diversity due to its unique geographical position, a wonderful gift of nature and altitude variation.

 Nepal is a country of exceptional biodiversity and a beautiful natural environment.
-In Nepal, wide range of the earth's topography and climate zones including diverse range of ecosystem from tropical jungles of the Terai to the arctic conditions of Himalaya highlands.
+In Nepal, wide range of the earth's topography and climate zones including a diverse range of ecosystem from tropical jungles of the Terai to the arctic conditions of Himalaya highlands.
 Nepal has the most magnificent sceneries in the world and the great variety of flora and fauna.
-Nepal is home to 167 pieces of mammals, 50 amphibian, 130 reptiles, 863 birds and more than 6000 pieces of plants.
+Nepal is home to 167 species of mammals, 50 amphibian, 130 reptiles, 863 birds and more than 6000 pieces of plants.
 Nepal’s 20 protected areas cover 23.23 percent of its land.
-Its 10 national parks, three wildlife reserves, six conservations areas and one hunting reserve cover various geographical locations from the sub-tropical Terai jungles to the arctic Himalayan region.
+Its 10 national parks, three wildlife reserves, six conservations areas and one hunting reserve cover various geographical locations from the sub-tropical Terai jungles to the Arctic Himalayan region.
 Two of Nepal’s natural areas are listed by UNESCO as Natural World Heritage Sites namely Chitwan National Park and Sagarmatha National Park.
-Lots of conservation areas as Sagarmatha Conservation, Langtang National Park, and Annapurna Conservation Project etc. have been success to preserve the rare and endangered species of wildlife and vegetation abundantly.
+Lots of conservation areas as Sagarmatha Conservation, Langtang National Park, and Annapurna Conservation Project etc. have been successful to preserve the rare and endangered species of wildlife and vegetation abundantly.

 Nepal's climate varies with its topography.
 It ranges from tropical to alpine depending upon the altitude.
 The Terai region which lies in the tropical southern part of the country, for instance, has a hot & humid climate.
-The mid-land regions are pleasant almost all year around although winter nights are cool.
-The northern mountain region, around an altitude above 3353 m has an alpine climate with a considerably lower temperature in winter as can be expected.
-In the north summers are cool and winters severe, while in south summers are tropical and winters are mild.
+The Midland regions are pleasant almost all year around although winter nights are cool.
+The northern mountain region, around an altitude of 3353 m has an alpine climate with a considerably lower temperature in winter as can be expected.
+In the north, summers are cool and winters severe, while in south summers are tropical and winters are mild.
 Even in December and January, when winter is at its severest, there are compensating bright sun and brilliant views.

 Q. What is Nepal known for?